shourya2002-geek/shourya2002-geek/README.md

 ### Hi there, I'm Shourya!👋

-## I'm a Student, a Twin, a Developer, and an avid Learner!!
+## I'm a Student, a Developer, and an avid Learner!!

 - 🌱 I’m currently learning Typescript and Tailwind CSS
 - 🌱 An avid Machine Learning Enthusiast